Reversible lane: Passing lanes

 Historically, the term "suicide lane" has also referred to a lane in the center of a highway meant for passing in both directions.
-Neither direction has the right-of-way, and both directions are permitted to use the lane for passing.
+Both directions are permitted to use the lane for passing; the right-of-way is held by vehicles already in the passing lane and entering vehicles must yield.
 In a similar layout, three lanes are striped with two in one direction and one in the other, but traffic in the direction with one lane is allowed to cross the centerline to pass.

 Passing lanes should not be confused with turning lanes.
 While they look similar, passing lanes are for highway overtaking, while turning lanes typically are used to stop and turn into a parking lot from a street.

 2+1 roads have replaced some of these, mainly in Europe.